defcello/PyYAUL.Base/README.md

 ## Installation
 ### This project requires:
- - Python 3.4 or greater (requires implicit namespace packages and "pathlib" CAUSE THEY'RE AWESOME)
+ - Python 3.8 or greater.

 ### Optional:
  - Sphinx for generating API documentation